Last updated on February 15, 2023

 What Comes in a Pack Bundle?

-The MTG Arena Jace Pack bundle comes with:
+The MTG Arena Pack bundle comes with:

 Why Do They Exist?

-The Pack Bundle is what it sounds like: just a bunch of packs.
+The Pack bundle is what it sounds like: just a bunch of packs.
 Which seems great on the surface, except there’s not really a lot of substance to just buying a bunch of packs that come with a handful of exclusive cosmetics that you may or may not actually want.
-Not to mention that you could just buy Pack Bundles from the Arena Store, so there’s nothing all that interesting or unique here.
-The Play Bundle is best for those interested in Limited and competitive MTGA, while the Pass Bundle is aimed at those interested in Set Mastery.
+Not to mention that you could use gems or gold to buy regular Arena packs in groups of up to 90 packs from the Arena Store, so there’s nothing all that interesting or unique here.

 Can You Buy More Than One?